SchoolOfCode/final-project_front-end-untrodden/README.md

 Our first meeting was spent getting to know each other, deciding our team manifesto and then each of us coming up with problems we thought could be solved effectively through the use of technology.
 We came up with many varied problems and solutions between us so started to whittle them down.

-Initially, we chose to explore several ideas but went down the path of a Skills Share Website However, we soon realised we hadn’t explored any other options properly, so decided to take a step back, re-assess all of the problems we had identified and make a new decision using the dot voting system.Dot voting was an extremely useful tool that we used at various stages during our project journey.
+Initially, we chose to explore several ideas but went down the path of a Skills Share Website, however we soon realised we hadn’t explored any other options properly, so decided to take a step back, re-assess all of the problems we had identified and make a new decision using the dot voting system.
+Dot voting was an extremely useful tool that we used at various stages during our project journey.

 ## Disney Ideation and WireFrames

 After finalised our project idea we then went on to the Disney Ideation process, created some user stories and profiles, Low-Fidelity and High Fidelity Wireframes, and created a Component Tree.

 You can find the links to these various resources below:

 - [Ideation board](https://jamboard.google.com/d/1lsXeeJTVmYh1VJCgCAojFYTQxRpDGyqBr-EigMhBPno/edit?usp=sharing)